paulmartini/baltools/README.rst

 These tools include dependencies to several DESI packages, and it should be most straightforward to use them at NERSC.

-In this case manually install them from the git checkout and then add the "py" directory to your $PYTHONPATH environment variable.
+Manually install them from the git checkout and then add the "py" directory to your $PYTHONPATH environment variable.

 Getting Started
 ---------------